 You know how the sky is before the sun comes up, but there's already light outside?
 I wanted to allow whatever natural morning light there would be into the house for the birds this morning.
 So, very early I drew open the window blinds to cloudy wet skies and dim light.
 Sitting on the railing of our west deck was a rain-soaked hawk.

-photo of our local hawk, so I borrowed this one.
+My digital camera isn't fast enough to snap a photo of our local hawk, so I borrowed this one.
+Our hummers are prey! |

 I've seen him only twice before and wrote about how he panicked the Bourkes through the window.
 This sighting was auspicious since I'd mentioned him to my husband as we lay in bed last night.
 About two weeks ago I started to step out onto the back porch at the south side of the house, and looked down before stepping out.
 I always check before I step.
 By doing that I've been fortunate to miss stepping on a tiny green tree frog and another time a small preying mantis.
 Our back porch is open, but has a roof over it, so little critters sometimes find refuge there ... especially when the weather turns cold.